Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector

 \subsection{DC transport properties}

-In \Figreff{fig:schematics+IV}, we present DC electrical transport characteristics -- the drain-to-source resistance $R_{DS} = U_{DS} / I_{DS}$ and the transconductance $g_m = \Delta I_{DS}/ \Delta U_{GS}$ (shown in the inset) -- as a function of either the top gate voltage $U_{GS}$ or the back gate voltage $U_{BG}$ for a device of AAC, respectively SAC design (for device fabrication, see Methods section).
-During the recording of each curve, only one electrode was biased as specified in the graph's legend -- either the top gate or the back gate in the case of the AAC device, or TG~1, TG~2 or the back gate in the SAC case, while setting the other gate electrode(s) on ground potential.
-To ease comparison, we plot the curves, which were obtained by variation of the back gate voltage, as a function of a scaled voltage ${U_{BG}^*}= U_{BG} \cdot (C_{ox,BG}/C_{ox,TG})$, where $C_{ox,TG}$ and $C_{ox,BG}$ represent the top gate- and BG-to-channel capacitances per unit area, respectively.
+In \Figreff{fig:schematics+IV}, we present the DC electrical transport characteristics -- the drain-to-source resistance $R_{DS} = U_{DS} / I_{DS}$ and the transconductance $g_m = \Delta I_{DS}/ \Delta U_{GS}$ (shown in the inset) -- as a function of either the TG voltage $U_{GS}$ or the back gate voltage $U_{BG}$ for a device of AAC or SAC design, respectively (for device fabrication, see Methods section).
+During the recording of each curve, only one electrode was biased as specified in the legend of the graph -- either TG or BG in the case of the AAC device, or TG~1, TG~2 or BG in the SAC case, while the other gate electrode(s) was (were) set to ground potential.
+For ease of comparison, we plot the curves obtained by varying the BG voltage, as a function of a scaled voltage ${U_{BG}^*}= U_{BG} \cdot (C_{ox,BG}/C_{ox,TG})$, where $C_{ox,TG}$ and $C_{ox,BG}$ represent the TG- and BG-to-channel capacitances per unit area, respectively.
 All devices on the wafer exhibit similar electrical transport characteristics -- Dirac voltages $U_{Dirac}$ close to -0.8~V, peak channel resistances around 7~k$\Omega$ -- for both device designs (AAC and SAC).
-We attribute this to the high homogeneity and reproducibility of the wafer-scale fabrication process including the global transfer of CVD graphene onto the full wafer.
+We attribute this to the high homogeneity and reproducibility of the wafer-scale fabrication process including the global transfer of CVD graphene to the entire wafer.